kasteway/General_Machine_Learning/README.md

 These techniques help in balancing the model's ability to fit the training data while maintaining its capacity to generalize well to new data.

 1. L1 Regularization (Lasso Regression): Adds a penalty equal to the absolute value of the magnitude of coefficients.
 This can lead to some coefficients being zero, thereby performing feature selection.
+  - Lasso regression is particularly useful when you have a high number of features and you suspect that only a subset of them are important, or when you want a model that is easy to interpret.
+  - L1 Regularization, commonly known as Lasso Regression (Least Absolute Shrinkage and Selection Operator), is a type of regularization technique used to prevent overfitting in machine learning models, particularly in linear regression models.
+  - Penalty on Absolute Size of Coefficients: L1 regularization adds a penalty to the loss function equal to the absolute value of the coefficients.
+  - Feature Selection: One of the distinctive properties of L1 regularization is its ability to reduce some coefficients to exactly zero.
+This means it not only prevents overfitting but also performs feature selection, identifying and using only the most important features in the model.
+  - Sparse Solutions: By reducing coefficients to zero, L1 regularization leads to sparse models, which can be beneficial when dealing with high-dimensional data, as it simplifies the model and makes it more interpretable.
+  - Tuning of Lamda: The strength of the regularization is controlled by the parameter Lamda.
+A higher value of Lamda increases the penalty, leading to more coefficients being shrunk to zero.
+The optimal value of Lamda is usually found through cross-validation.

 2. L2 Regularization (Ridge Regression): Implements a penalty equal to the square of the magnitude of coefficients.
 This doesn't set coefficients to zero but makes them smaller, diminishing the model's complexity.
+  - Ridge regression is particularly useful when data suffer from multicollinearity (independent variables are highly correlated).
+By adding regularization, it helps to mitigate the problem of multicollinearity.
+  - L2 regularization is a common choice for regularization in many machine learning models, particularly when the goal is to prevent overfitting without necessarily reducing the model to only a subset of the features.
+  - L2 regularization adds a penalty to the loss function equivalent to the square of the magnitude of the coefficients.
+  - Unlike L1 regularization which can set some coefficients to zero, L2 regularization shrinks the coefficients towards zero but never exactly to zero.
+This means all features are kept in the model but their impact on the outcome is reduced.
+  - By penalizing the sum of the squares of the coefficients, it controls the complexity of the model, as large coefficients (which can lead to overfitting) are particularly penalized.
+  - Tuning of Lamda: The strength of the regularization is controlled by the parameter Lamda.
+A higher value of Lamda increases the penalty, leading to more coefficients being shrunk to zero.
+The optimal value of Lamda is usually found through cross-validation.
+  - Unlike L1 regularization, which can abruptly eliminate a variable by setting its coefficient to zero, L2 regularization smoothly adjusts the coefficients, often leading to better generalization.

 3. Elastic Net: Combines L1 and L2 regularization.
 It adds both penalties to the model, effectively blending the feature selection of L1 and the smoothing of L2.

 4. Dropout (for Neural Networks): Randomly drops units (and their connections) from the neural network during training, preventing over-reliance on certain features.